Kabilan108/ipython-icat/README.md

 ### Displaying Images

-To display an image file or a PIL Image object:
+To display an image file, a PIL Image object, or a Python expression that evaluates to a PIL Image:

 ```python
 %icat path/to/your/image.jpg